Frequently Asked Questions

 - Do you handle other types of disputes?

-After both parties have agreed to mediation, the selected mediator will explain the process in detail during the first session.
+After both parties have agreed to mediation, the mediator explains the process in detail during the first session.
 The mediator will make sure everyone understands that the process is confidential and that the mediator maintains neutrality.
-Each party will spend time with the mediator alone to provide a good snapshot of what brings you to mediation and the outcomes you hope to achieve.
+Each party may spend time with the mediator alone to provide a good snapshot of what brings you to mediation and the outcomes you hope to achieve.
 When the parties reconvene, mediation takes the form of a facilitated conversation in which positions are made clear, priorities are identified, solutions are suggested, and alternatives are negotiated.

 When you hire a mediator, you retain more control over your case.
 The important decisions about the divorce – and your life – are made by you and your spouse.
-The incentive is to meet somewhere in the middle with a settlement that works for both parties.
+The incentive is to meet somewhere in the middle with a settlement that works for both participants and their family as a whole.

 In a contested divorce, the attorneys for you and your spouse are far more involved in the decision-making process.
 Both attorneys are paid to advocate their client’s point of view based on one side of the story.
 Naturally, this sets the stage for polarized bargaining positions and provides little incentive to reach results that are fair to both parties.
 The adversarial approach almost always takes a longer period of time to reach a resolution, and whatever the outcome, that means higher costs to the parties.